ibm-cloud-docs/openshift/tutorial-no-registry-cos.md

 Complete the following prerequisite steps before you create your cluster.
 {: shortdesc}

+The decision to omit an {{site.data.keyword.cos_full_notm}} instance is permanent.
+After you create a cluster, you cannot add or remove a COS-backed internal registry.
+If your requirements change and you need persistent internal registry storage, you must create a new cluster and provide a COS instance at creation time.
+{: important}

 Permissions
 :   If you are the account owner, you already have the required permissions to create a cluster and can continue to the next step.
 Otherwise, ask the account owner to [set up the API key and assign you the minimum user permissions in {{site.data.keyword.cloud_notm}} IAM](/docs/openshift?topic=openshift-iam-platform-access-roles).